-Registration to Bid

-All prospective bidders must be contracted customers of BiDCOMP/PARITY®.
-To become a customer, contact BiDCOMP/PARITY® at (212) 404-8102.
-By submitting a bid for the 2010A Bonds, a prospective bidder represents and warrants to the Authority that such bidder's bid for the purchase of the 2010A Bonds is submitted for and on behalf of such prospective bidder by an officer or agent who is duly authorized to bind the prospective bidder to a legal, valid and enforceable contract for the purchase of the 2010A Bonds.
-By registering to bid for the 2010A Bonds, a prospective bidder is not obligated to submit a bid in connection with the sale.
+Registration to Bid.
+All prospective electronic bidders must be contracted customers of i-Deal LLC's BiDCOMP/Parity.
+If you do not have a contract with BiDCOMP/Parity, call (212) 404-8102 to become a customer.
+By submitting a bid for the 2010-1 Bonds a prospective bidder represents and warrants to VPSA that such bidder's bid for the purchase of the 2010-1 Bonds (if a bid is submitted in connection with the sale) is submitted for and on behalf of such prospective bidder by an officer or agent who is duly authorized to bind the prospective bidder to a legal, valid and enforceable contract for the purchase of the 2010-1 Bonds.